 Cal.
 Code Regs., tit.
-14, Section 15306 provides that projects which consist of basic data collection, research, experimental management, and resource evaluation activities, and which do not result in a serious or major disturbance to an environmental resource are categorically exempt from the provisions of the California Environmental Quality Act.
-This project involves paper studies and research within existing offices and labs.
+14, sec.
+15306 provides that projects which consist of basic data collection, research, experimental management, and resource evaluation activities which do not result in a serious or major disturbance to an environmental resource are categorically exempt from the provisions of CEQA.
+This project includes developing recycling processes and improving its efficiency through data collection, experimentation, data analysis, and process improvement in a laboratory facility.
+Therefore, the project falls within section 15306 and will not have a significant effect on the environment.